jpoberhauser/jpoberhauser.github.io/_posts/2020-05-23-DeepLearningFlashcards.md

 ## NMS (non-maximum suppression)

+* Technique used in some object detectors to remove duplicate boxes.
+Many detectors generate anchors or region proposals and then need a way to remove boxes that are essentially finding the same thing.
+The algorithm is basically:

+For a given class:

   input: list of several proposal boxes `B`, corresponding confidence scores `S` and overlap threshold `N`.
   Output: list of filtered proposals `D`
   Algorithm: